Pugnator/TSM32/README.md

 # STM32 TSM for Harleys

-Hi!
-You're here because of your broken TSM or may be you want to get rid of it and still have your dashboard working.
-Or may be you want to have some custom turn modes for your **Sportie**.
-It was created for my Harley Sportster 2004 but I bet it will work with Harleys of the same generation.
+I made this one for my 2004 Sportster but I bet it will work with Harleys of the same generation.
 Refer to  [Sportsterpedia](http://sportsterpedia.com/doku.php) for more information.

 > **Note:** The **TSM32** is still work in progress.
 I have almost no time to investigate the proto Harley uses and use it as is.
 In search of DIY guys who needs such a device too.